isomerpages/tp-virtualcampus/_events/Calendar.md

 <p><strong><a href="/tsea-2026/" rel="noopener noreferrer nofollow" target="_blank">Temasek Student Excellence Awards 2026</a></strong>
 </p>
 <p></p>
-<p>The Temasek Student Excellence Awards (TSEA) are presented annually to
+<p>The <strong>Temasek Student Excellence Awards (TSEA) </strong>are presented
-recognise the inspiring achievements and outstanding contributions of students in non-academic domains.</p>
+annually to recognise the inspiring achievements and outstanding contributions of students in non-academic domains.</p>
 <p></p>
 <p>We are happy to announce that nominations for the TSEA 2026 are now open.
 Do take a moment to acknowledge your students' remarkable dedication, selfless